canonical/lxd/doc/rest-api.md

 HTTP code for this should be 202 (Accepted).

 ### PUT (ETag supported)
- * Description: Updates the image properties
+ * Description: Replaces the image properties, update information and visibility
  * Authentication: trusted
  * Operation: sync
  * Return: standard return value or standard error